rkoshak/sensorReporter/gpio/README.md

 `Smoothing` | | Boolean | When `True`, publishes the average of the last five readings instead of each individual reading.

 ### Outputs
-The DhtSensor has 2 different outputs which can be configured within the 'Connections' section (Look at connection readme's for 'Actuator / sensor relatet parameters' for details).
+The DhtSensor has 2 outputs which can be configured within the 'Connections' section (Look at connection readme's for 'Actuator / sensor relevant parameters' for details).

 Output | Purpose
 -|-